dnanexus/dxWDL/doc/Internals.md

 do not support variable lookup, expressions, or evaluation.
 This means that we need to launch a job even for a trivial expression.
 The compiler tries to batch such evaluations together, to minimize the number of jobs.
-For example, workflow `linear2` is split into three applets, the last two of which are fragments.
+For example, workflow `linear2` is split into three stages, the last two of which are fragments.

 ```wdl
 workflow linear2 {